-SA Objective Score Cumulative, Secondary and Temporal Effects of the Proposed Policy Commentary ENV1 To Likely Significant Effects encourage development that optimises the use of A description of the likely significant effects of the preferred option on the SA objective has been provided here, drawing on baseline information as appropriate. previously Mitigation developed land and buildings - • Mitigation and enhancement measures are outlined here. and buildings Assumptions Any assumptions made in undertaking the appraisal are listed here.
+SA Objective Score Commentary ENV1 To encourage development that optimises the use of previously developed land and buildings - Likely Significant Effects A description of the likely significant effects of the preferred option on the SA objective has been provided here, drawing on baseline information as appropriate.
+Mitigation Mitigation Mitigation and enhancement measures are outlined here.
+Assumptions Any assumptions made in undertaking the appraisal are listed here.
 Uncertainties Any uncertainties encountered during the appraisal are listed here.
-ENV2 To Likely Significant Effects promote the application of high standards of design, A description of the likely significant effects of the preferred option on the SA objective has been provided here, drawing on baseline information as appropriate. construction Mitigation and maintenance of + + Mitigation and enhancement measures are outlined here. buildings Assumptions J Any assumptions made in undertaking the appraisal are listed here.
+ENV2 To promote the application of high standards of design, construction and maintenance of buildings + Likely Significant Effects A description of the likely significant effects of the preferred option on the SA objective has been provided here, drawing on baseline information as appropriate.
+Mitigation Mitigation and enhancement measures are outlined here.
+Assumptions Any assumptions made in undertaking the appraisal are listed here.
 Uncertainties Any uncertainties encountered during the appraisal are listed here.